getsolus/solus-site.github.io/content/blog/solus-releases-iso-snapshot-2017.04.17.0.md

 {{< altimg "/2017/04/Budgie.jpg" >}}

 This snapshot features the new Budgie 10.3 release.
-Budgie 10.3 is the last of our 10.x series, bringing the development of our GTK and Vala implementation of Budgie to a close, and opening the door for development of Budgie 11, which will be based on Qt 5.
+Budgie 10.3 is the last major release of our 10.x series, bringing the development of our GTK and Vala implementation of Budgie to a close, and opening the door for development of Budgie 11, which will be based on Qt 5.

 ### Alt+Tab